rumeysaacevik/Mini-Desktop/README.md

 # Mini-Desktop

+The application we developed as part of the Data Structures course in our second year.

 # AIM OF THE PROJECT :

 The aim of this project is to create a "mini desktop search engine" using the Java programming language.
 The task a search engine has to do is to search the collection of documents containing the specified keywords and return a list of documents where the keywords are